See Clearly Now and for Years to Come

 Refractive Lens Exchange is a vision correction procedure that treats presbyopia, a common age-related vision disorder that occurs in our early- to mid- 40’s and affects our up-close vision, and high hyperopia (severe farsightedness).
 As we age, the flexibility of our eye’s natural lens gradually dissipates, making it difficult to focus on near objects.
 If you have been diagnosed with presbyopia but desire freedom from glasses or contacts, Refractive Lens Exchange may be your best option for vision correction.

-Refractive Lens Exchange (also referred to as Refractive Lensectomy or Clear Lens Extraction) is an elective vision correction procedure that can be used to treat presbyopia (an age-related disorder that affects our near vision) and hyperopia (farsightedness: those who can see far away).
-The procedure is similar to traditional cataract surgery in many ways.
+Refractive Lens Exchange (also referred to as a Refractive Lensectomy) is an elective vision correction procedure that is similar to traditional cataract surgery in many ways.
 Like cataract surgery, your surgeon will remove your eye’s natural lens.
-During your Refractive Lens Exchange procedure, your natural lens is replaced with an artificial multifocal lens that will allow you to see at all distances and eliminate the development of cataracts in the future.
+During your Refractive Lens Exchange procedure, your natural lens is replaced with an artificial multifocal lens that will allow you to see clearly at all distances and eliminate the development of cataracts in the future.
 Refractive Lens Exchange is not covered by insurance.